 Organizations must be transparent about the data they are collecting and what they intend to do with it (including with whom it is going to be shared, in what form and under what conditions) with the people they are collecting it from.
 The company’s intentions should be made clear to everyone, regardless of age or technical competence.

-This has to include the plans for current data usage as well as plans for the future.
+This must include the plans for current data usage as well as those for the future.
 Data subjects don’t like to discover a change in purpose operated without their knowledge.
-Organizations should think not just about how they plan to use personal data today but how they intend to use personal data in the future.
+Organizations should think not just about how they plan to use personal data today, but how they intend to use it in the future.
 These plans should be communicated to build trust with those who provide their data to an organization.